 T-72 Chassis And Crew Layout

-T-72 tank chassis with turret removed.
+T-72 tank chassis with turret removed and a raised armored superstructure.

 Seven flamethrower-squad personnel in addition to commander and driver.